Emp5r0R/Secure-The-Throne/content/posts/1741809498520-Union-Walkthrough(HTB)/index.md

 ```
 Sorry, <redacted> you are not eligible due to already qualifying.
 ```
-- I Got the flag not the HTB user flag but the platform flag for this box and after submission of the flag, the website firewalls lifted and port 22 is now accessible
+- I Got the flag not the Hack The Box user flag but the platform flag for this box and after submission of the flag, the website firewalls lifted and port 22 is now accessible
 ![Pasted image 20250113003834.png](https://github.com/Emp5r0R/Db_of-pics/blob/main/Pasted%20image%2020250113003834.png?raw=true)
 - Lets confirm this by a simple nmap scan on port `22`
 ```